Chapter 1: the stories to come are for you and for me and are not for mostpeople | chapter i, book i.

 “Why not get one of the guards??
 They know how to protect you-”

 “Says the guy who was my fellow comrade in the war and got a high pass for defensive magic?
-Plus, don’t you think people are more likely notice the girl with eight guards around her than one who happens to be traveling around the city with her brother and carer??”
+Plus, don’t you think people are more likely notice the girl with eight guards around her than one who happens to be travelling around the city with her brother and carer??”

 “You want to bring Sebastian into this?”
 Phineas snapped.